KonradBlonka/Vinted_BOT/README.txt

 Program is still in works.
 Next step will be to make mobile application.

 How it works:
 First u login to vinted.
-In code in place of stars u need to write you mail and password (line 13, 16).
+In code in place of stars u need to write your mail and password (line 13, 16).
 U can delete this part, if u are already logged.

 If u want to search specified items, u can write them in line 65.
 U can change price and title.